Raising institutional money is a project in itself. Here's how UK founders approach a seed or Series A round and actually close it.

 Fundraising is not a side task.
 It's a three-to-six-month project that consumes most of a founder's time once it starts.
 Going in unprepared is the single biggest reason rounds drag on, get watered down, or fall apart.
 Going in prepared is how you close in weeks instead of months.

-You raise a seed round when you have enough evidence to suggest the business can work: a product in the market, early customers, clear signs of demand.
-You raise a Series A when you have enough evidence to suggest the business is working: consistent revenue growth, retention, and unit economics that scale.
+You raise a seed round (the first significant investment in your company, typically £500k to £2m) when you have enough evidence to suggest the business can work: a product in the market, early customers, clear signs of demand.
+You raise a Series A (the next major round, typically £3m to £10m, where investors expect a proven business model) when you have enough evidence to suggest the business is working: consistent revenue growth, retention, and unit economics (the revenue and costs attached to a single customer, whether the maths of your business actually works at scale) that scale.
 Raising too early is the most expensive mistake.
 You'll either get rejected or get terms that hurt you later.

-UK seed rounds in 2025–2026 typically land between £500k and £2m, with outliers at both ends.
+UK seed rounds in 2025 to 2026 typically land between £500k and £2m, with outliers at both ends.
 Series A rounds usually sit between £3m and £10m.
-The right number is whatever funds 18 to 24 months of runway to your next major milestone.
+The right number is whatever funds 18 to 24 months of runway (the time you have before you run out of money) to your next major milestone.
 Raise less and you're back out fundraising too soon.
 Raise more and you give away unnecessary equity or miss the targets that justify the higher valuation at your next round.

-At seed, you're looking at angel investors, syndicates, pre-seed and seed funds, and sometimes strategic partners.
-Good UK seed funds include Seedcamp, LocalGlobe, Ada Ventures, Passion Capital, and Hoxton Ventures.
-At Series A, it's institutional funds with larger cheques: Balderton, Index, Accel, Atomico, Notion, Dawn, and others.
+At seed, you're looking at angel investors (individuals backing startups with their own money), syndicates (groups of angels pooling capital to make larger investments), pre-seed and seed funds, and sometimes strategic partners.
+Good UK seed funds include Seedcamp, LocalGlobe, Ada Ventures, Passion Capital, and Hoxton Ventures, all London-based early-stage investors with active UK deal flow.
+At Series A, it's institutional funds with larger cheques: Balderton, Index, Accel, Atomico, Notion, Dawn, and others, European venture funds that regularly back UK companies at this stage.
 Research who invests in your sector and stage before reaching out.
 A warm introduction from a portfolio founder is worth ten cold emails.

 Before you start the process, have your pitch deck, financial model, data room, and a clear narrative.
 Investors will ask for all of these within the first meeting or two.
 Gaps or scrambling to produce documents signals you're not ready.
 Your financial ask needs to be specific: how much, at what terms, and what milestones it funds.
 If you're raising from angels at seed, make sure SEIS/EIS advance assurance is in place first.

-A typical UK round runs: prep (2–4 weeks), first meetings (4–6 weeks), deeper diligence with interested parties (2–4 weeks), term sheet negotiation (1–2 weeks), legal close (3–6 weeks).
-Expect 40–80 first meetings at seed stage to get 5–10 serious conversations.
+A typical UK round runs: prep (2 to 4 weeks), first meetings (4 to 6 weeks), deeper diligence with interested parties (2 to 4 weeks), term sheet negotiation (1 to 2 weeks), legal close (3 to 6 weeks).
+Expect 40 to 80 first meetings at seed stage to get 5 to 10 serious conversations.
 At Series A the funnel is narrower but each conversation is deeper.

 UK seed investors expect SEIS/EIS advance assurance.
 It's a tax relief scheme that makes your round significantly more attractive to individual angels.
 Apply for advance assurance before you start pitching, not during.
 Many founders also raise on a SAFE or convertible note at seed to avoid setting a valuation before you have enough data.

 Starting before you're ready.
 Not having a data room.
 Talking to too few investors and burning out your top options.
-Accepting the first term sheet without comparing.
-Ignoring legal costs — budget £15k–£30k for seed, £40k–£80k for Series A. Negotiating only on valuation and ignoring board composition, liquidation preferences, and anti-dilution clauses.
+Accepting the first term sheet (the document setting out the key conditions of the investment) without comparing.
+Ignoring legal costs, budget £15k to £30k for seed, £40k to £80k for Series A. Negotiating only on valuation and ignoring board composition (who gets a seat and a vote on major decisions), liquidation preferences (which investors get paid first if the company is sold), and anti-dilution clauses (protections that adjust an investor's stake if you raise future money at a lower valuation).

 A founder who enters the process with 18 months of runway, a polished deck, a clean data room, SEIS/EIS assurance in hand, a list of 60 target investors ranked by fit, and a clear story of progress since the last round.
-The round closes in 12–16 weeks with terms that work for the next phase, not just this one.
+The round closes in 12 to 16 weeks with terms that work for the next phase, not just this one.

-Answer five questions and get matched to the investors, grants, and funding sources that fit your stage and sector.
+Answer five questions and see the investors, grants, and funding sources that fit your stage and sector.